hmxgo/hmxgo/README.md

 ## Hi there 👋🏻

-- 🔭 I’m currently working with Go
+- 🔭 I’m currently working with Go & JS
 - 🌱 I’m currently learning htmx

 <!-- 👯 I’m looking to collaborate on -->